 What Is The Statute Of Limitations For Wrongful Death Suits In Georgia?

-The statute of limitations in a wrongful death claim in Georgia, is generally two years, although there can be exceptions depending upon who is responsible for the death.
-For example, if any government entity is responsible, then while the statute of limitations is two years, there is a requirement called Anti-Litem notice.
+The statute of limitations in a wrongful death claim in Georgia is generally two years, although there can be exceptions depending on who is responsible for the death.
+For example, if any government entity is responsible, then while the statute of limitations is two years, there is a requirement called anti-litem notice.
 This requires a person to give notice to the government within either six months or one year depending upon whether it is a city, county, state government, or a state agency.

 Are Punitive Damages Available In Wrongful Death Claims?

 Usually not.
-The Georgia Wrongful Death Act is the statute which not only specifies who can bring a claim for wrongful death, it also specifies the types of damages which are recoverable.
-Because punitive damages are not specified or even mentioned, Georgia court have held that punitive damages are not recoverable for wrongful death.
+The Georgia Wrongful Death Act is the statute which specifies not only who can bring a claim for wrongful death but also the types of damages that are recoverable.
+Because punitive damages are not specified or even mentioned, Georgia courts have held that punitive damages are not recoverable for wrongful death.

-However, because the survival action for pain and suffering is basically the claim that the victim could have brought had he or she survived, punitive damages can be recovered in some cases.
-In order to recover punitive damages, not only must there be evidence that the victim survived for at least a few seconds, but also that defendant’s conduct was intentional, malicious or showed a conscious disregard for the consequences.
+However, because the survival action for pain and suffering is basically the claim that the victim could have brought had they survived, punitive damages can be recovered in some cases.
+In order to recover punitive damages, there must be evidence not only that the victim survived for at least a few seconds but also that the defendant’s conduct was intentional, malicious or showed a conscious disregard for the consequences.

-In some states, punitive damages in a wrongful death case are available.
-For example, in Alabama where we are also licensed, punitive damages are the only measure of damages available for the wrongful death.
-Alabama does not recognize any claim for compensatory damages for the loss of earnings, or the loss of someone’s life.
-Nor does Alabama recognize a survival action for pain and suffering.
+In some states, punitive damages are available in a wrongful death case.
+For example, in Alabama (where we are also licensed), punitive damages are the only measure of damages available for the wrongful death.
+Alabama does not recognize any claim for compensatory damages for the loss of earnings or the loss of someone’s life, nor does Alabama recognize a survival action for pain and suffering.
 In Alabama, the measure of damages for wrongful death is strictly punitive, not compensatory.

-For more information on Wrongful Death Claims In Georgia, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (770) 575-8617 today.
+For more information on wrongful death claims in Georgia, a free initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling 770-637-5470 today.
+Get Help Now.